microsoft/RecursiveExtractor/README.md

 <details>
 <summary>Extracting Encrypted Archives</summary>
 <br/>
-The Extractor returns `FileEntry` objects.
-These objects contain a `Content` Stream of the file contents.You can provide passwords to use to decrypt archives, paired with a Regex that will operate against the Name of the Archive.
+You can provide passwords to use to decrypt archives, paired with a Regex that will operate against the Name of the Archive.

 ```csharp
 var path = "/Path/To/Your/Archive"